Two new coronavirus cases in Orangeburg County

 No new deaths were reported in The T&D Region.

-Statewide, there are 139 new confirmed cases of the novel coronavirus COVID-19 and four additional deaths.
+Statewide, there are 101 new confirmed cases of the novel coronavirus COVID-19 and two additional deaths.

 The totals by county are: